crickbabs/BABS-ATACSeqPE/docs/install.md

 ## Load/Install Nextflow

-To run nextflow it needs to be available in your path.
+To run nextflow it needs to be executable on the command-line.
 On an environment module system such as the one at The Francis Crick Institute this can be achieved by running the following command:

 ```bash
 module load nextflow/0.30.2